sujaipadmaraj/VPC-and-Subnet-Creation-using-AWS-CLI/README.md

     }
 }
 ```
-Create a tag for the private subnet
+Create a tag for the Private Subnet

 ```
 aws ec2 create-tags --resources subnet-0a2bc33f670f19968 --tags Key=Name,Value=Subnet3
 ```
-Enable public IP for the subnet1 and subnet2.
+Enable public IP for the Subnet 1 and Subnet 2.

 ```
 #aws ec2 modify-subnet-attribute --subnet-id subnet-091c1837f7353fe0e  --map-public-ip-on-launch
 # aws ec2 modify-subnet-attribute --subnet-id subnet-05a5654029f8b9d47  --map-public-ip-on-launch
 ```
-Using the command below, we can view all of the details of the VPC and subnets.
+Using the command below, we can view all of the details of the VPC and Subnets.

 ```
 aws ec2 describe-subnets  --filters "Name=vpc-id,Values=vpc-0cea13535c6cc6163"